MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

     - **Application preferences:** Define any settings you want to enable, including VBA macro notifications, default file locations, and default file formats

 > [!TIP]
-> Each additional language included in the installation package will increase the size of the source files which need to be downloaded.
-Check [Right-sizing your initial deployment](/fieldnotes/right-sizing-initial-deployment.md) for tips on how to reduce the size of locally stored files.
+> Each additional language specified in the configuration file will increase the size of the files which we will download later.
+Check [Right-sizing your initial deployment](/fieldnotes/right-sizing-initial-deployment.md) for tips on how offload storing language packs to the cloud.

 2. When you complete the configuration, click **Export** in the upper right of the page, and then save the file as **configuration-cc.xml** in the **\\\Server\Share\Microsoft365Apps** folder.